cowprotocol/docs/docs/cow-protocol/tutorials/hook-dapp/hook-dapp.md

 - `HookDappContext` which contains environment parameters (chainId, account, etc.) and current order parameters (sell token, validTo, etc.)

 And it expects calling following callbacks:
-- `addHook` when a hook data is ready and can be added to an order.
+- `addHook` when a hook data is ready and can be added to an order
-- `editHook` when hook parameters were changed (edit mode).
+- `editHook` when hook parameters were changed (edit mode)
-- `setSellToken / setBuyToken` if you want to change the trade assets.
+- `setSellToken / setBuyToken` if you want to change the trade assets

 ### Quick start

-Let's create a simple hook-dapp that checks the COW token balance of the order creator.
+Let's create a simple hook dApp that checks the COW token balance of the order creator.

 ```html
 <html>